moonrailgun/saucer/README.md

 `Saucer` is a layout editor framework which can help you build your own layout editor.
 You can design your `DSL`, and let `Saucer` help you to finish other trivial work.

+## Why to use Saucer

+We know, this world has been lots of layout editor, but those project is work for zero code develop, but `saucer` is make for meta develop, its means `saucer` have mini-size and easy to expand, and the output of `saucer` is more necessary.

 ## Quick Start

 ```jsx